tekumara/notes/vscode.md

 ## Debugging

 To debug inside dependencies, add `"justMyCode": false` to the launch config.
-To avoid creating terminal windows everytime you launch (the default) set `"console": "internalConsole"` in the launch config.
+To avoid creating terminal windows every time you launch (the default) set `"console": "internalConsole"` in the launch config.